DIY Pet Gate for Cats: 15-Minute No-Tool Solution

 • Width: Measure wall to wall, critical for tension rod gates.

-• Height: Most cats jump 5-6 feet; athletic ones higher.
+• Height: Many cats can clear about six feet; athletic climbers may go higher.
 Senior cats or kittens may need lower barriers.

 “A well-measured gate is half the battle won.
 Don’t underestimate your cat’s vertical leap!”